dabbler0/pencilcode-lessons/src-lessons/network.md

 Wow, lots of data!
 See in the program where we requested `HCT0030003` and `PCT0120002`?
 Those are the census variables we requested, "households with children" and "total male population".
 You can change those to whatever you like -- there is a big long list here: http://api.census.gov/data/2010/sf1/variables.html.

-Look up the ANSI state codes to see what the state code number mean.
+Look up the ANSI state codes to see what the state code numbers mean.

 Tasks
 -----